 The interdisciplinary Clinical Core team includes geriatricians, neurologists, neuropsychologists, neuroradiologists and other experts to evaluate metabolic and neurologic disease.
 The Clinical Core coordinates recruitment efforts with the Outreach Core; aligns key measures and combines biospecimens and data with the MESA Core; provides biospecimens to the Neuropathology Core; and provides data (clinical, cognitive and imaging) to the Data Management and Data Analytics Core.
 The Clinical Core provides innovative methods, a unique cohort and an extensive repository of data, imaging and biospecimens that will enable numerous studies to accelerate our understanding of the earliest stages of Alzheimer’s disease and other forms of pathological brain aging.

-The Multi-Ethnic Study of Atherosclerosis (MESA) Core, co-led by Tim Hughes, PhD, Stephen Rapp, PhD, and Kathleen Hayden, PhD, will follow a group of 540 older adults (50 percent African American) for whom metabolic/cardiovascular status has been intensively characterized since 2002.
+The Multi-Ethnic Study of Atherosclerosis (MESA) Core, co-led by Tim Hughes, PhD, Stephen Rapp, PhD, and Kathleen Hayden, PhD, will follow a diverse group of older adults (45 percent African American) for whom metabolic/cardiovascular status has been intensively characterized since 2000.
 The MESA Core will identify early markers of risk and share data and biospecimens with Wake Forest ADRC researchers, the National Alzheimer’s Coordinating Center (NACC), the National Cell Repository for Alzheimer’s Disease (NCRAD) and Alzheimer’s disease investigators worldwide.